Commerce on the Landing (Union Station, St. Louis, MO) has been rehung inside the Grande Hall at St. Louis Union Station!

-The newly discovered mural is currently undergoing an extensive conservation treatment in St. Louis in preparations to be rehung in the Union Station Grand Hall.
+The mural underwent extensive conservation in St. Louis by artist and conservator Irek Szelag in preparations to be rehung in the Union Station Grande Hall in mid 2015.
 St. Louis’s Kodner Gallery owner Jonothan Koder conservatively valued the artwork at $150,000 due to its beauty and relevant historical stature.
 Union Station owners believe Commerce on the Landing “is considered one of the most important public artworks ever created for St. Louis.”

 Many THANKS to Joe Hartness and the Harrick Group of Chicago who have lead the design team during this renovation and his relentless pursuit in finding the mural.